-Starwood Preferred Guest® Credit Card from American Express (American Express is a CardRatings.com advertiser) was just awarded a 2017 CardRating's Editor's Choice award for Best Hotel Rewards credit card.
+The Starwood Preferred Guest® Credit Card from American Express (American Express is a CardRatings.com advertiser) was awarded a 2017 CardRating's Editor's Choice award for Best Hotel Rewards credit card.

 As a frequent traveler, it’s nice to have a reliable home away from home.
 Pinpointing a hotel chain or airline that you love is a great way to find comfortable consistency, and helps eliminate hidden surprises that make travel unnecessarily stressful.

-If your hotels of choice include properties like Four Points by Sheraton and the W, then consider getting rewarded for your loyalty with the Starwood Preferred Guest® Credit Card from American Express.
+If your hotels of choice include Starwood properties like Four Points by Sheraton and the W or participating Marriott properties then consider getting rewarded for your loyalty with the Starwood Preferred Guest® Credit Card from American Express.

-With the Starwood Preferred Guest® Credit Card from American Express, earn up to 5 points for every dollar you spend at one of Starwood’s 11 hotel brands.
-Get 2 points for eligible purchases as a cardmember and up to 3 points as a member of the Starwood Preferred Guest® program.
+With the Starwood Preferred Guest® Credit Card from American Express, earn up to five points for every $1 you spend at one of Starwood’s 11 hotel brands.
+Get two points for eligible purchases as a cardmember and up to three points as a member of the Starwood Preferred Guest® program.
 Points don’t expire, which makes it easy to build up enough points for a fantastic splurge, or redeem them – sensibly – as they come.

 One of the best benefits of the Starwood Preferred Guest® Credit Card from American Express is that you get more value for your points.
-If you’re a Preferred Guest member, you earn 4 points for every dollar you spend at participating hotels, providing a value of more than 2 cents per point when you redeem them for free nights – exceeding the one-cent-per-point industry average for other travel rewards credit cards.
+If you’re a Preferred Guest member, you earn four points for every $1 you spend at participating hotels, providing a value of more than $.02 per point when you redeem them for free nights – exceeding the $.01-per-point industry average for other travel rewards credit cards.

-You can redeem flights on more than 150 airlines with no blackout dates.
+Additionally, you can redeem points for flights on more than 150 airlines with no blackout dates.
 Starwood® also has partnerships with nearly 30 frequent flier programs.
 As a cardmember, you receive 5,000 bonus points when you transfer 20,000 points to one of these programs.

 One last thing to consider: Starwood doesn’t have as broad a portfolio as its competitors, so you have to really love its hotels to commit to this card.
-If you’re looking for more hotel options in more cities, a bigger brand might be better: Hilton, for example, has over 4,200 hotels in 93 countries in its portfolio; Starwood only has 1,300 hotels and resorts in its portfolio, though many Marriott hotels are also now participating in the Starpoints® program.
+Still, if you’re looking for more hotel options in more cities, a bigger brand might be better: Hilton, for example, has more 4,200 hotels in 93 countries in its portfolio; Starwood only has 1,300 hotels and resorts in its portfolio, though many Marriott hotels are also now participating in the Starpoints® program.

-The IHG® Rewards Club Select Credit Card's intro offer gets you 80,000 bonus points after spending $1,000 in the first three months; that’s more points for less spending than the Starwood Preferred Guest® Credit Card’s introductory offer.
+The IHG® Rewards Club Select Credit Card's intro offer gets you 60,000 bonus points after spending $1,000 in the first three months; that’s more points for less spending than the Starwood Preferred Guest® Credit Card from Americna Express' introductory offer.

-While both cards are void of foreign transaction fees and waive annual fees in the first year, the IHG® Rewards Club Select Credit Card does have a slightly lower annual fee the following year of $49.
-But the Starwood Preferred Guest® Credit Card allows cardholders to redeem Starpoints® for free flights on more than 150 airlines, including Delta and other major carriers, plus offers 5,000 bonus points when you transfer 20,000 points to one of nearly 30 participating frequent flyer programs.
+While both cards are void of foreign transaction fees and waive annual fees in the first year, the IHG® Rewards Club Select Credit Card does have a lower annual fee the following year of $49.
+But the Starwood Preferred Guest® Credit Card from American Express allows cardholders to redeem Starpoints® for free flights on more than 150 airlines, including Delta and other major carriers, plus offers 5,000 bonus points when you transfer 20,000 points to one of 30 participating frequent flyer programs.

 The key here likely comes down to where your loyalties lie, whether with Starwood or IHG properties.

-The Starwood Preferred Guest® Credit Card from American Express is clearly attractive for business travelers, especially for business travelers who have the luxury of using a personal card for business expenses, then get reimbursed later.
+The Starwood Preferred Guest® Credit Card from American Express is clearly attractive for regular travelers who appreciate consistency with their home away from home.
 With its high value per point, even a one-night stay every month can net you enough points for a free night by the end of the year.
-Use this card for everyday purchases as well as business travel to maximize your rewards.